marmelab/redux-form-inspector/README.md

 This args let you assign a custom name to the inspector result object which is passed as prop to your inspected component.

-If not specified, `FormInspector` will use `inspection` as name for this prop.
+If not specified, `formInspector` will use `inspection` as name for this prop.

 ## Contributing